Last updated October 7, 2018

 - How best can we support and facilitate successful and meaningful information sharing within and beyond online communities, through a balanced and careful approach that accounts for the varied characteristics and contexts of users and their existing communities?

 Over time my focus has shifted somewhat from a tighter view of studying specific platforms and systems to a broader interest in communities and their associated user populations both within and beyond the boundaries of a given platform, system, or service.
 My interests have led me to examine social digital libraries, social questioning and answering sites, and social media as information-centric communities in research projects and experiences so far.
-These studies have spanned a range of different populations engaged in what are for them everyday life information behaviours and practices (Fisher & Julien, 2009; Harris & Dewdney, 1994; Savolainen, 1995, 2007), including immigrants and expatriates (Hyduk & Worrall, 2016; Worrall & Hyduk, 2016, in preparation), readers and book lovers (Worrall, 2014, 2015, under review), academics (including students, faculty, researchers, and librarians; Oh & Worrall, 2013; Worrall, Cappello, & Osolen, 2016, in preparation; Worrall & Oh, 2013; Worrall, Osolen, & Cappello, 2016), and the general question-asking public (Oh & Worrall, 2013; Worrall & Oh, 2013).
+These studies have spanned a range of different populations engaged in what are for them everyday life information behaviours and practices (Fisher & Julien, 2009; Harris & Dewdney, 1994; Savolainen, 1995, 2007), including immigrants and expatriates (Hyduk & Worrall, 2016; Worrall & Hyduk, 2016, in preparation), readers and book lovers (Worrall, 2014, 2015, accepted), academics (including students, faculty, researchers, and librarians; Oh & Worrall, 2013; Worrall, Cappello, & Osolen, 2018; Worrall, Osolen, & Cappello, 2016, in preparation; Worrall & Oh, 2013; Worrall, Osolen, & Cappello, 2016), and the general question-asking public (Oh & Worrall, 2013; Worrall & Oh, 2013).
 My continuing research interests and agenda remain in examining the everyday life contexts of users in these populations, and possibly others, as they engage with and share information via online information-centric communities and their associated ICTs.

 My work and ideas are interdisciplinary, with influences from the literature, theories, and concepts in and of sociology, knowledge management, and Internet studies, and from work applying sociotechnical research concepts and theories within cognate areas of computing, information, and communication sciences.
 As befits my home in a school of library and information studies, my research is most significantly informed by the methods and epistemologies of social perspectives to information science, particularly those offered by social informatics (Kling, 1999; Meyer, 2014; Sawyer & Rosenbaum, 2000; Sawyer & Tapia, 2007) but also drawing from sociotechnical research (Sawyer & Jarrahi, 2014) and social constructionism (Tuominen & Savolainen, 1997) as applied within the information science field.
 As is natural the literature on information behaviour (Case & Given, 2016; Fisher & Julien, 2009) and information practices (Lloyd, 2010; McKenzie, 2003; Savolainen, 2007) further impact on and play a strong role in all my work.
 I focus on socially constructed practices, but also consider cognitive and demographic differences that may individually impact behaviours.
 While my choice of research methods leans somewhat qualitative, I often apply mixed methods research designs — including surveys, content analysis, ethnographic observation, and semi-structured interviews — to combine their strengths; help minimize their weaknesses; improve validity, reliability, and trustworthiness; and lead to a fuller understanding of the social and sociotechnical contexts of online information-centric communities, ICTs, and information sharing and of translation, coherence, and convergence in these contexts.